Reuben College

 Oxford’s newest college is dedicated to fostering interdisciplinary exchange within an inclusive and impact-oriented community.

 College life is built on a rich programme of interdisciplinary activities.
-These will largely be organised around our four themes of: Artificial Intelligence & Machine Learning, Environmental Change, Cellular Life, and Ethics & Values.
+These are organised around our four themes of: Artificial Intelligence & Machine Learning, Environmental Change, Cellular Life, and Ethics & Values.

-With the college’s historic buildings, ready for occupancy for students admitted in October 2023, Reuben’s social, dining and academic facilities will be close to the University's central Science Area and the University Parks, and within five minutes’ walking distance of the city centre.
+With the college’s historic buildings, Reuben’s social, dining and academic facilities are close to the University's central Science Area and the University Parks, and within five minutes’ walking distance of the city centre.

 Library and IT services